Medical MLLM is Vulnerable: Cross-Modality Jailbreak and Mismatched Attacks on Medical Multimodal Large Language Models: Experiments

 \section{Experiments}

-In the experiment, three methods were used to continuously attack LLaVA-Med\cite{li2024llava} for 10 iterations using the 3MAD-Tiny-$1$K dataset, resulting in images with noise (adversarial images) and questions with optimized text suffixes.
-These adversarial image-text pairs were then used to transfer attacks to four open-source multimodal medical models(CheXagent\cite{chen2024chexagent}, XrayGLM\cite{wang2023XrayGLM}, Med-flamingo\cite{moor2023medflamingo}, RadFM\cite{wu2023towards}).
+In the experiment, three methods are used to continuously attack LLaVA-Med~\cite{li2024llava} for 10 iterations using the 3MAD-Tiny-$1$K dataset, resulting in images with noise (adversarial images) and questions with optimized text suffixes.
+These adversarial image-text pairs are then used to transfer attacks to four open-source multimodal medical models(CheXagent~\cite{chen2024chexagent}, XrayGLM~\cite{wang2023XrayGLM}, Med-Flamingo~\cite{moor2023medflamingo}, RadFM~\cite{wu2023towards}).